googlecreativelab/tiny-motion-trainer/README.md

 ## Experiment Description

 [Tiny Motion Trainer](https://experiments.withgoogle.com/tiny-motion-trainer "Tiny Motion Trainer") lets you train and test machine learning models for your Arduino Nano 33 BLE Sense in the browser.
-The webpage then provides a TensorFlow for Microcontrollers model and some sample code to get you started on using the model.
+The webpage then provides a TensorFlow Lite for Microcontrollers model and some sample code to get you started on using the model.

 Other experiments to explore: